-Qualified Audit Report (section 122(1)(d))
+Qualified Audit Report (section 122(1) (d))

-- 108. The auditor of a credit union is required to make a report to the Central Bank if the auditor proposes to qualify any report which the auditor is to provide under the CU Act 1997, as amended. - 109.
-Where the auditor intends to include an emphasis of matter paragraph in an unqualified audit report, such as referring to a going concern issue, this would not of itself necessitate a report to the Central Bank, as inclusion of that paragraph is not a qualification of the audit opinion.
-However, in those circumstances the auditor considers whether the matter giving rise to the explanatory paragraph requires a report to the Central Bank under the duty set out in section 122(1)(a) of the CU Act 1997, as amended.
+- 109. The auditor of a credit union is required to make a report to the Central Bank if the auditor proposes to qualify any report which the auditor is to provide under the CU Act 1997, as amended. - 110.
+Where the auditor intends to include an emphasis of matter paragraph, or a section describing a material uncertainty related to going concern, in an audit report this would not of itself necessitate a report to the Central Bank, as inclusion of that paragraph/section is not a qualification of the audit opinion.
+However, in those circumstances the auditor considers whether the matter giving rise to the emphasis of matter or material uncertainty requires a report to the Central Bank under the duty set out in section 122(1)(a) of the CU Act 1997, as amended.

-Material Defects in the System for ensuring Safe Custody of all Documents of Title, Deeds and Accounting Records of the Credit Union (section 122(1)(e))
+Material Defects in the System for Ensuring Safe Custody of all Documents of Title, Deeds and Accounting Records of the Credit Union (Section 122(1) (e))

-- 110. If in the course of the audit, the auditor becomes aware of material defects in the system for ensuring safe custody of all documents of title, deeds and accounting records of the credit union, the auditor has an obligation to report this to the Central Bank under section 122(1)(e) of the CU Act 1997, as amended. - 111.
+- 111. If in the course of the audit, the auditor becomes aware of material defects in the system for ensuring safe custody of all documents of title, deeds and accounting records of the credit union, the auditor has an obligation to report this to the Central Bank under section 122(1)(e) of the CU Act 1997, as amended. - 112.
 Section 108(9) of the CU Act 1997, as amended, specifies that a credit union "shall take adequate precautions to ensure the safekeeping of the accounting records...".
-Where the accounting records of the credit union are kept at a place other than the registered office of the credit union, the chair has responsibility for ensuring that a written record of their location is kept. - 112.
+Where the accounting records of the credit union are kept at a place other than the registered office of the credit union, the chair has responsibility for ensuring that a written record of their location is kept. - 113.
 Where the auditor becomes aware, in the course of the audit, of a failure by a credit union to establish and comply with appropriate record retention and retrieval procedures, inclusive of the regular making of "back up" duplicates which are transferred to a secure "offsite" location, this is likely to give rise to a statutory duty to report.

-Reports Requested by the Central Bank in Accordance with Section 122(4) of the CU Act 1997, as amended
+Reports Requested by the Central Bank in Accordance with Section 122(4) of the CU Act 1997, as Amended